valhalla/valhalla-docs/isochrone/api-reference.md

 * Removing self intersections from polygonal contours.
 * Allowing multiple locations to compute the region reachable from any of the locations within a specified time.
 * Generating contours with reverse access logic to see the region that can reach a specific location within the specified time.
 * Returning raster data for potential animation using OpenGL shaders.
-This also has analysis use for being able to query thousands of locations to determine the time to each location, including improvements with one-to-many requests to the Mapzen Time-Distance Matrix service.
+This also has analysis use for being able to query thousands of locations to determine the time to each location, including improvements with one-to-many requests to the Valhalla Time-Distance Matrix service.

 ## Data credits